Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Stack Side
 ^^^^^^^^^^

-One pair of legs gets a stack bracket attached to it:
+One pair of legs gets the stack bracket attached to it:

 * Insert two 6mm bolts into the upright MakerBeams of each leg.
 * Fasten the stack bracket to the upright MakerBeams with four lock nuts.